ID

 ) {}

-1. Each @asFacet field must also carry @field(name:) (rejected otherwise with UnclassifiedField + a message naming the field).
+1. Each @asFacet field must also carry @field(name:) (the columnName).

-2. Each @asFacet field’s GraphQL leaf scalar/enum is its valueTypeName.
+2. Each @asFacet field’s GraphQL leaf scalar / enum is its valueTypeName; the field’s list-element nullability is its valueNullable.

-• @asFacet on a field whose enclosing input type is not reached via an @asConnection field → UnclassifiedField (the expanded facets field is dead schema otherwise).
+• @asFacet on a field whose enclosing input type is not reached via an @asConnection field (the facets expansion would be dead schema).

 GraphitronSchemaValidator